Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 * **Discusses** any threats to validity that remain from the original summary of the research or those introduced by any approaches or data used in the these research and implementation process

+#### Conclusion and Future Work Requirements

+- **Summarizes** your research and experimental outcomes proposes
+- **Proposes**, where applicable, future areas of work or research indicated by the conclusion of this research
+- **Furnishes** an evidence- or results-based appraisal of ethical issues left unresolved or created by this research

 ## Gauging Your Level of Achievement